 L’Allié.
-When I came across the name – which means ‘the ally’ in French – it resonated.
+When I came across the name – which means ‘the ally’ – it resonated.

 “L’Allié” has become a bit of a job description and an ideal I try to live up to – is my work helping others?
 Am I there for people when it matters?
 Would I be considered an ally?

-Born in B.C.
-(English-speaking Canadian family) and raised in France, I studied engineering in Montreal and filmmaking in New York, then moved back to B.C. and worked in mining, engine emissions compliance and political organising.
-In April 2016 I moved to Toronto to write a book and network.
+A Western Canadian raised in France, I studied mechanical engineering at the École Polytechnique de Montréal (B.Eng 11′) and filmmaking at the New York Film Academy (Cert.
+08′), then moved back to B.C. and worked in mining, engine emissions compliance and political organising.

-I love politics and ran three times for office (note: I am currently not a member of any political party), focusing mainly on shifting the debate on climate change.
+My true passion is politics and public service and I ran three times for office (note: I am no longer a member of any political party), focusing on shifting the debate on climate change.
 It was during this time that I was struck by the disconnect between our current political discussions and the (really) big challenges the 21st century.

 In 2016 I moved to Toronto, where I spent the first four years researching and writing a book, launching the Centre for Human Success and speaking.
 I then worked for a health tech company called League, spent a year isolating with family in BC during COVID, and recently moved to Ottawa with the goal of supporting/building a movement to make Canada a champion of AGI governance.